 From November 2000 to June 2004, Mr. Ko was employed at United UOB Asia (Hong Kong) Limited as a representative where he was mainly responsible for advising listed and private companies on corporate finance matters.
 From June 2004 to March 2010, Mr. Ko was employed by Boulton Capital Asia Limited as a senior manager and was mainly responsible for advising listed and private companies on corporate finance matters.
 From April 2010 to July 2010, Mr. Ko was employed by Shenyin Wanguo Capital (H.K.)
 Ltd as an associate director and was mainly responsible for advising listed and private companies on corporate finance matters.
 From July 2010 to November 2012, Mr. Ko was employed by OSK Capital Hong Kong Limited as a director and was mainly responsible for marketing, deal origination and liaison with a focus on developing new business in Mainland China.
-From June 2013 to October 2015, Mr. Ko was employed at Veda Capital Limited as a representative and mainly responsible for advising on corporate finance matters.
-Mr. Ko worked for Robertsons from July 2013 to February 2018 as a consultant and specialised in representing issuers or their sponsors on their listing on the Main Board and GEM.
-From March 2018 to June 2019, Mr. Ko joined Wellington Legal as a Partner and was the Head of Corporate Finance & Capital Markets Department.
+From June 2013 to October 2015, Mr. Ko was employed at Veda Capital Limited as a representative and mainly responsible for advising issuers or their sponsors on their listing on the Main Board and GEM.
+From March 2018 to June 2019, Mr. Ko joined Gallant Legal as a partner and was the Head of Corporate Finance & Capital Markets Department.
 Mr. Ko joined Gallant Legal as a partner in Commercial Department in July 2019, and specialises in representing issuers or their sponsors on their listing on the Main Board and GEM.

-Mr. Chan Chi Hang (陳志恒先生), aged 46, was appointed as an independent non-executive Director on 4 June 2018.
+Mr. Chan Chi Hang (陳志恒先生), aged 47, was appointed as an independent non-executive Director on 4 June 2018.
 Mr. Chan graduated from the University of Otago in December 1999 with a Bachelor of Commerce.
 He has been admitted as a member of Hong Kong Institute of Certified Public Accountant (HKICPA) since January 2004 and as a member of Association of Chartered Certified Accountants (ACCA) since December 2004.